Finteckinfo/FinPro/WALLET_SETUP_GUIDE.md

 1. Click MetaMask icon in toolbar
 2. Look for pending connection request
-3. If none, refresh the FinERP page and try again
+3. If none, refresh the FinPro page and try again

 ---